modelblocks/modelblocks-release/README.md

 `user-*.txt` configuration file in `modelblocks-repository/config/`,
 in which a user may specify a path to an external copy of the resource.
-When make is first invoked, Modelblocks will create an incorrect pointer to the current working directory for each configuration file in the dependency chain, along with console output indicating which configuration files are needed to create the recipe.
+When make is first invoked, Modelblocks will create an incorrect pointer for each configuration file in the dependency chain, along with console output indicating which configuration files are needed to create the recipe.
 Before re-running make, the needed third-party resources will need to be downloaded and the pointers updated in modelblocks-repository/config.
-This use of `user-*.txt` files is intended to allow users to specify external resources or other user-specific data without having to modify the Makefile, which may be overwritten in subsequent updates to Modelblocks.
+This use of `user-*.txt` files is intended to allow users to specify external resources or other user- specific data without having to modify the Makefile, which may be overwritten in subsequent updates to Modelblocks.